grenaud/schmutzi/README.md

   A freqs/ directory should appear with one file per record in the msa.

-- Can your software work for ancient DNA from other species ?
+- Can your software work for ancient DNA from other species?

-  Yes, given a reference, schmutzi can be used to call an mitochondria endogenous consensus taking into account deamination.
+  Yes, given a reference, schmutzi can be used to call a mitochondria endogenous consensus taking into account deamination.
 But in the case of non-hominin animals, you do no need to measure contamination from humans if the mitochondrion is sufficiently divergent from the human one.
 High divergence